genagain/version-control-tutorial/README.md

 ## Make a branch

 Branches are a fundamental concept for version control.
 They allow people to work on the same software without using the same computer seamlessly.
 The picture below shows a representation of what version control is. **A branch consists of a series of incremental improvements in the development of the software.** In the picture below, every circle is one of these incremental improvements.
 The master branch is the copy of the software project that is always working as it should.
 In order to build features for the software project, people create a branch, which branches off from the master branch.
-This way when the person is incrementally improving the project, their changes will *not* affect the master branch.
+This way when the person is incrementally improving the project, their changes will **not** affect the master branch until the feature is done.
 Once the feature is done and thoroughly tested it can be reincorporated into the project, which will be discussed later in this tutorial.

 ![Representation of version control](https://jonasatwork.github.io/gitPresentationAssets/git-branch.png)